 In Texas, there are no specific legal limitations on how far a non-custodial parent can move within the state.
 However, if the move significantly affects the existing custody arrangement or visitation schedule, the non-custodial parent may need to seek court approval or consent from the custodial parent.

 If there is an existing custody order or parenting plan in place, the non-custodial parent is typically required to provide written notice to the custodial parent if they plan to move.
 The notice should include details about the intended move, such as the new address and the reason for the relocation.
-The non-custodial parent must comply with the notice requirements and seek any necessary modifications to the custody arrangement through the court system.
+The non-custodial parent must comply with the notice requirements.
+They should also seek any necessary modifications to the custody arrangement through the court system.

 If the custodial parent objects to the move or believes it would not be in the best interests of the child, they may request a court hearing to determine if the relocation should be allowed.
 The court will consider various factors, including the impact on the child's relationship with the non-custodial parent, the distance involved, and any other relevant circumstances.